heutelbeck/sapl-policy-engine/sapl-documentation/6_5_CombiningAlgorithm.md

 ### `first`

-The `first` voting style is order-dependent: the first policy to vote `PERMIT` or `DENY` wins.
+The `first` voting style is order-dependent: the first policy to return a non-`NOT_APPLICABLE` result wins.
 Policy priority is determined by declaration order within the policy set.

 **Not available at PDP level** (document order is undefined).

 **`first or deny`**

-The first policy to vote `PERMIT` or `DENY` determines the result.
-If no policy votes, the result is deny.
+The first policy to return a result determines the outcome.
+If all policies abstain, the result is deny.

 **Behavior:**

 1. Evaluate each policy in declaration order:
    - If it votes `PERMIT` or `DENY`, that is the result.
+   - If it votes `INDETERMINATE`, the error abstains and the result is `NOT_APPLICABLE`.
    - If it votes `NOT_APPLICABLE`, continue to the next policy.
-2. If no policy votes `PERMIT` or `DENY`, the result is `DENY`.
+2. If all policies vote `NOT_APPLICABLE`, the result is `DENY`.

 **Characteristics:**

-- Never returns `NOT_APPLICABLE` or `INDETERMINATE`
+- Returns `NOT_APPLICABLE` when an error occurs (error abstains)
-- Errors are treated as abstain
+- Errors short-circuit evaluation (later policies are not evaluated)
 - Order-dependent: earlier policies have higher priority

 **`first or abstain errors propagate`**